dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 dbt builds a directed acyclic graph (DAG) based on the interdepencies between models – each node of the graph represents a model, and edges between the nodes are defined by `ref` functions, where a model specified in a `ref` function is recognized as a predecessor of the current model.

-When dbt runs, models are executed in the order specified by the DAG – there’s no need to explicitly define the order of execution of your models.
+When dbt runs, models are executed in the order specified by the <Term id="dag" /> – there’s no need to explicitly define the order of execution of your models.
 Building models in staged transformations also reduces the need to repeat SQL, as a single transformation (for example, renaming a column) can be shared as a predecessor for a number of downstream models.

 For more information see [Ref](ref).